 Installing the fret wires

 Fret wires come most commonly in a large roll and are available in a variety of heights and shapes.
-Larger (higher) fret wires however are becoming ever more popular as there is a perceived advantage in terms of the ability they provide for playing more cleanly.
+Larger (higher) fret wires however are becoming ever more popular as there is a perceived advantage in terms of the ability they provide for playing cleanly.

 Fret wires also come in different materials, with some being more durable while others are quite soft.
 There is a trade-off between the two, with softer frets generally accepted as being easier to play but also tend to wear out much faster.

-Fret wires are installed using a hammer and trimmed using wire cutters.
+Fret wires are installed using a fret hammer and trimmed using wire cutters.
 The neck should be resting on a support block with padding to protect the underside of the neck from being marked or dented.

 Once hammered into place the wires are trimmed using the wire cutters and each fret wire is checked to ensure there are no spaces between the grooves and the fret wires.

-Once the frets are installed the rough edges on each side of the neck are filed so as to appear flush to the edge of the neck.
+Once the frets are installed the rough edges on each side of the neck are filed to appear flush to the edge of the neck.
 The top half of the fret wires are filed on an angle of approx. 10 degrees to create a chamfer.

 If the soundboard is the component of the acoustic guitar most responsible for volume and tone, the bridge is a close second.
 The vibrations from the strings are transferred via the bridge to the soundboard, so the bridge plays an essential role in how the acoustic guitar projects sound.